-The following table sets forth information regarding our executive officers and directors, including their ages, as of June 30, 2014.
+The following table sets forth information regarding our executive officers and directors, including their ages, as of March 31, 2014.

 Name Age Position

 Shai N. Gozani, M.D., Ph.D.
-50 Chairman of the Board, Chief Executive Officer, President and
+49 Chairman of the Board, Chief Executive Officer, President and

 Secretary

 Thomas T. Higgins 62 Senior Vice President, Chief Financial Officer and Treasurer

 Guy Daniello 69 Senior Vice President of Information Technology

+Michael Williams, Ph.D.
+57 Senior Vice President of Engineering, Chief Technical Officer

 David E. Goodman, M.D.
 (1)(2) 57 Director

 Allen J. Hinkle, M.D.
 (2)(3) 63 Director

-Nancy E. Katz (1) 55 Director
+Nancy E. Katz (1) 54 Director

-Timothy R. Surgenor ^{$(1)(3)$} 54 Director
+Timothy R. Surgenor (1)(3) 54 Director

-David Van Avermaete 63 Director
+David Van Avermaete 62 Director

-(1) Member of Audit Committee
+- (1) Member of Audit Committee

-(2) Member of Compensation Committee
+- (2) Member of Compensation Committee

-(3) Member of Nominating and Corporate Governance Committee
+- (3) Member of Nominating and Corporate Governance Committee

 Shai N. Gozani, M.D., Ph.D. founded our company in 1996 and currently serves as Chairman of our Board of Directors and as our President, Chief Executive Officer and Secretary.
 Since founding our company in 1996, Dr. Gozani has served in a number of positions at our company including Chairman since 1996, President from 1996 to 1998 and from 2002 to the present, Chief Executive Officer since 1997 and Secretary since July 2008.
 Dr. Gozani holds a B.A. in computer science, an M.S. in Biomedical Engineering and a Ph.D. in Neurobiology, from the University of California, Berkeley.
 He also received an M.D. from Harvard Medical School and the Harvard-M.I.T.
 Division of Health Sciences at M.I.T.
-Prior to forming our company, Dr. Gozani has published articles in the areas of basic and clinical neurophysiology, biomedical engineering and computational chemistry.
+Prior to forming our company, Dr. Gozani completed a neurophysiology research fellowship in the laboratory of Dr. Gerald Fischbach at Harvard Medical School.
+Dr. Gozani has published articles in the areas of basic and clinical neurophysiology, biomedical engineering and computational chemistry.
 The Board has concluded that Dr. Gozani should serve as a director because Dr. Gozani's extensive knowledge of engineering and neurophysiology, combined with the unique understanding of our technology and business he has gained as our founder and as a key executive, provides invaluable insight to our Board and to the entire organization.

 Thomas T. Higgins has served as our Senior Vice President, Chief Financial Officer and Treasurer since September 2009.
-Prior to joining NeuroMetrix, from January 2005 to June 2008, Mr. Higgins was Executive Vice President and Chief Financial Officer at Caliper Life Sciences, Inc, a provider of technology and services for life sciences research.
+Prior to joining NeuroMetrix, from January 2005 to March 2008, Mr. Higgins was Executive Vice President and Chief Financial Officer at Caliper Life Sciences, Inc, a provider of technology and services for life sciences research.
 Before Caliper, Mr. Higgins was Executive Vice President, Operations and Chief Financial Officer at V.I.
 Technologies, Inc. (Vitex), a biotechnology company addressing blood safety.
 Before Vitex, Mr. Higgins served at Cabot Corporation in various senior finance and operations roles.
 His last position at Cabot was President of Distrigas of Massachusetts Corporation, a subsidiary involved in the liquefied natural gas business, and prior to that he was responsible for Cabot's Asia Pacific carbon black operations.
 Before joining Cabot, Mr. Higgins was with PricewaterhouseCoopers where he started his career.
 Mr. Higgins holds a BBA with honors from Boston University.